-On a short day of steps.
-This is without a run, working at a desk, and mostly being sedentary.
-The Halo tracked 8% more steps than the Apple Watch.
+They are different devices so it comes as no surprise that the Apple Watch and Amazon Halo band did not report the same steps.
+On a short day of steps, without a run, working at a desk, and mostly being sedentary, the Amazon Halo tracked 8% more steps than the Apple Watch.
 This isn’t too much variability between the two, and might be explained in part because the two were worn on different hands.
 The Halo was on a dominant hand (used for writing and mouse clicks).
+This was an abnormally inactive day, just walking around the house and doing typical tasks, while mostly working at a desk.

+At least in a small sample the accuracy did not linearly increased, so there is some noise to this.
 The final day compared here is a big one.
-The Halo band measured 12% more than Apple Watch.
+The Halo band measured 12% more than Apple Watch, on a total of somewhere between 25-30k steps.
 The day included two runs and a long walk, or a total of around 14 miles of activity in addition to steps taken meandering about the house.

 Step trackers are great, however this simple experience shows an important point.
 The absolute step count may not be as important.
 In either case the goal is to track, mostly, to encourage staying active.
 Regardless if the step tracker is getting you from 8000 up to 10,000 steps that’s great!